-A woman with unseasonably sheer tights was feeding pigeons birdfood from a Jack Fulton Frozen Value carrier bag at 6am.
+A woman with unseasonably sheer tights feeds pigeons from a Jack Fulton Frozen Value carrier bag at 6am.

-I suggested to a woman who was clearing her path in a blizzard that it must be a bit like painting the Forth bridge.
-She said she didn't know.
+I suggest to a woman who is clearing her path in the blizzard that it must be a bit like painting the Forth bridge.
+She says she doesn’t know.

-A skinny Irishman in his fifties with a roll-up, a greasy ducktail and a disobedient sheltie sang out to me as he walked past, "Postman, postman don’t be slow, be like Elvis, go man go!"
-When he'd finished, he asked me whether I'd liked it and I said I had.
+A skinny Irishman in his fifties with a roll-up, a greasy ducktail and a disobedient sheltie sings as he passes me, “Postman, postman don’t be slow, be like Elvis, go man go!” then he stops, turns around, and asks, “Did you like that?”

 A young man in a hooded top and an Alfa Romeo 147 struggles to get traction in the snow.
 Fortunately, two more young men in hooded tops come running over, “We’ll give you a push, you cunt!” and they do, right to the top of the hill.
 Next, a middle-aged woman in a fleece jacket and a Lodge’s Pharmacy van with ‘Celebrity Slim Weight Loss Programme/Program’* written on it comes around the corner at the bottom and also struggles to get up the hill.
 This time the two young men in hooded tops shout to the thin white girl with the skinny jeans and the thin black girl with the cerise pink dressing gown who have appeared at the bottom of the street, “You two can push her!” and they walk away.

 *Both spellings featured in the livery of the van